wayneIBM/vpc-on-classic/errors.md

 ## volume_attachment_over_quota
 **Message**: The volume cannot be attached because the number of volume attachments would exceed the quota.

-The quotas per instance are specified in [Secondary volume quotas](/docs/vpc-on-classic?topic=vpc-on-classic-quotas#secondary-volume-quotas).
+The quotas per instance are specified in [Quotas: Block storage volumes](/docs/vpc-on-classic?topic=vpc-on-classic-quotas#block-storage-quotas).

 ## volume_attachment_update_invalid_request
 **Message**: The volume attachment could not be updated because the request is invalid.